Angel/Smile Time

 Characters

 • Gunn: As hinted in the previous episode, Gunn's legal knowledge is starting to slip.
-In order to prevent the Senior Partners from completely removing his link (as well as juice it with the permanent version of the implant), he goes back to the doctor he first saw and agrees to help him work through customs loopholes.
+In order to prevent the Senior Partners from completely removing his link (as well as juice it with the permanent version of the imprint), he goes back to the doctor he first saw and agrees to help him work through customs loopholes.

 • Angel and Nina: Angel and Nina go out on something resembling a date at the end of this episode.
 Although Angel is still a puppet at this point, he does seem to recognize that she has a thing for him and he has those same feelings for her.